kissgyorgy/my-stars/README.md

 ## TypeScript

 - [algolia/instantsearch](https://github.com/algolia/instantsearch) - ⚡️ A library for building performant and instant search experiences with Algolia.
-Compatible with JavaScript, TypeScript, React and Vue
+Compatible with JavaScript, TypeScript, React and Vue.
 - [NangoHQ/nango](https://github.com/NangoHQ/nango) - Get OAuth tokens for APIs - fast & secure.
 - [natemoo-re/ultramatter](https://github.com/natemoo-re/ultramatter) - &lt;1kB frontmatter parser that supports a reasonable subset of YAML
 - [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) - ✨ Trigger.dev is an open-source platform that makes it easy for developers to create event-driven background tasks directly in their code.